Can You Charged With Hit and Run If You Return to the Scene?

 Experienced Hit and Run Defense Lawyer

-So, if you've got a hit and run matter and need some help with it, either at a stage where it's happened, the authorities have not got a hold of you or at the stage where they've sent you a letter and want you to come in, bring your car, give a statement, or send you a letter.
+So, if you've got a hit-and-run matter and need some help with it, either at a stage where it's happened, the authorities have not got a hold of you or at the stage where they've sent you a letter and want you to come in, bring your car, give a statement, or send you a letter.
 They want you to appear in court because you've been charged with a hit and run, or you've been arrested or cited into court for an impact and run, pick up the phone, make the call.

-I've been doing this for twenty-five years — hundreds of hit and run cases on accidents in the San Fernando Valley — so I'm the guy to go to to help guide you through a sometimes complex process.
+I've been doing this for twenty-five years—hundreds of hit-and-run cases on accidents in the San Fernando Valley—so I'm the guy to go to to help guide you through a sometimes complex process.